-Casualty losses on personal assets are claimed as itemized deductions.
-The floor for casualty losses in regions not declared disaster areas remains \$100 per loss event.
+The Tax Cuts and Jobs Act of 2017 applies new limits to an individual's ability to deduct personal casualty and theft losses.
+For tax years 2018 through 2025, taxpayers cannot deduct personal casualty and theft losses unless the casualty losses are incurred in a Federally declared disaster.
+If a taxpayer suffers a loss in a declared disaster, they will be able to claim the loss as an itemized deduction, subject to the \$100 floor.
 The balance is deductible to the extent it exceeds 10% of AGI.
 (If you have more than one loss event for the year, the balances above \$100 for each are totaled and the excess above 10% of AGI is deductible.)
 Repair costs due to corrosive drywall are eligible as a casualty loss in the year of payment, but slow damage, as from rust or insects, is not.
 Gain on insurance proceeds for personal property lost in a declared disaster is not taxed.
-You can take a 2017 declared-disaster loss on your 2017 or (amended) 2016 return; choose the year of lower AGI.
+You can take a 2019 declared-disaster loss on your 2019 or (amended) 2018 return; choose the year of lower AGI.

 Insurance reimbursements for living expenses are taxable to the extent they exceed actual expenses in the year the owner receives the funds or moves back into the house, whichever is later.
-Insurance payments also taxed: for a destroyed house and not spent to replace the house within two years (four years in disaster areas); and for items listed in separate schedules of the policy and not reinvested in the house or similar items.
+Insurance payments are also taxed for a destroyed house that are not spent to replace the house within two years (four years in disaster areas); and for items listed in separate schedules of the policy and not reinvested in the house or similar items.